Educational Television (Hong Kong)

 Educational Television (ETV) was a series of educational television programmes jointly produced by Radio Television Hong Kong and the Education Bureau (formerly the Education and Manpower Bureau / Education Department) of Hong Kong.
 ETV had been an auxiliary means for teaching the primary and secondary school curriculum on television since the early 1970s.

 ETV programmes changed with the curriculum, covering a wide spectrum of topics.
 Programmes were broadcast during daytime non-peak hours on the English channels of TVB and ATV from Monday to Friday, during the 32 weeks of the school year.
 As internet popularity increased, ETV has made its programmes available online.

 History

 ETV began with the primary school curriculum and developed gradually.
 In 1972, the first programme was aimed at Primary 3 students.
 It extended one level up yearly and covered Primary 6 in 1974.
 In September 1976, ETV started to cover junior secondary school.
 It began with Secondary 1 and reached Secondary 3 in 1978.
 There was no major change in range until 1999.
 ETV extended to Primary 1 and 2 in junior primary and Secondary 4 and 5 on selected topics in senior secondary school.
 In 2000, ETV also began to broadcast Teacher Resource Programmes for teachers.

-On April 2020, ETV ceased filming new episodes.
+In April 2020, ETV ceased filming new episodes.
 On 12 May 2020, the Education Bureau notified RTHK that it was to hand over the Education Television Centre in Kowloon Tong by September 2020.